Johor Matriculation College

 Johor Matriculation College (Kolej Matrikulasi Johor) (KMJ) is a pre-university tertiary education college under Matriculation Division, Ministry of Education (MOE) (Malay: Bahagian Matrikulasi, Kementerian Pendidikan Malaysia) in preparing students for the entrance of university.
-The college was established in March, 2002.
-Its campus is in Tangkak District, Johor.
+The college was established in March 2002.
+Its campus is located in Tangkak District, Johor.

 The Infrastructures

 Student Dormitories

 There are six student dormitories; two for boys and four for girls.

 Block A is known as Al-Zahrawi, while Block B is known as Al-Kindi.
 Both of the blocks are dedicated to boys studying in the junior college.

 Block C is known as Al-Jazari.
 Block D is known as Al-Razi.
 Block E is known as Al-Biruni.
 Block F is known as Al-Khawarizmi.

-Cafeterias

-Four Cafes are assigned to four different locations.
-Cafe A, only available to boys, is located in between Block A and Block B. Cafe B and Cafe C are located in between Block C and D and Block E and F respectively.
-The Lecturers' Cafe is located near the Administration Block.
-This cafe allows students to dine together – a small number of students prefer to eat here.

 Libraries

 Also known as Pusat Sumber Zaaba.
 The infrastructure is located in the middle of the college.
 Next to the library is the JPP Action Room.
 The Language Lab is also in the Library.
 There are a total of 3 Discussion Rooms; A, B and Relaxation Room.
 On the top level of the library, there is a computer lab with free Wi-Fi provided for the students.
 It is also known as the Teenagers' Cyber Room.